 Sony A7S vs RX1R

 The Sony Alpha A7S and the Sony Cyber-shot DSC-RX1R are two digital cameras that were announced, respectively, in April 2014 and June 2013.
 The A7S is a mirrorless interchangeable lens camera, while the RX1R is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
 The A7S has a resolution of 12 megapixels, whereas the RX1R provides 24 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Sony A7S||Sony RX1R|